 At the end of 2015, as result of its participation in the tender CNH-R01-L02/2015, the National Hydrocarbons Commission (CNH) awarded Eni Mexico with a Production Sharing Agreement (PSA) - valid for 25 years - for the exploration, development and exploitation of Area 1 (A1) Block, located in shallow waters of the southeast of the Gulf of Mexico.
-A1 is estimated to hold 2.1 billion of oil equivalent in place (90% oil) in world-class reservoirs.
+A1 is estimated to hold 2.1 billion of barrels of oil equivalent in place (90% oil) in world-class reservoirs.
+Staring from 2021, A1 production plateau will be 90,000 barrels of oil per day (bopd).
 A total investment of more than 7 billion dollars is estimated during the term of the contract.
-A1 production plateau will be 90,000 bopd from 2021.
 Total development capex is estimated at 1.9 billion dollars.